MariammBello/cloud_resume_challenge_opensource/README.md

 **GitHub Actions Setup:**
 * A GitHub repository with the above folder structure.
-* GitHub Secrets added for HOST, KEY, GITHUB_TOKEN, etc.
+* GitHub Secrets added for HOST, KEY,etc.

 **EC2 Instance:**
 * An Ubuntu EC2 instance with Docker and Docker Compose installed.